tarun-nagpal-github/gatsby-blog/content/blog/javascript-for-react-developers.md

 How do we declare a variable in JS ?

-using **var**?
+using var?
 Yes, but now we have two more keywords — let and const.
 >  var vs let vs const

 All three keywords are used to declare a variable.
 So what is the difference ?
 Lets see